pineapplehq/hiring-exercises/frontend/instructions.md

 # Overview
-This exercise is to implement the best possible solution to given criteria in the time alloted.
-We're evaluating your ability to take a set of requirements and spike a holistic solution that demonstrates craftsmanship and thoughtfulness.
+This exercise is to implement the best possible solution to one of the exercises below in the time alloted.
+We're evaluating your ability to take a set of requirements and spike a holistic solution that demonstrates craftsmanship, thoughtfulness and attention to user experience.
+This is **NOT** a test of how well you know React or ES7+, nor should you try to impress us with overly clever and obtuse solutions.
+If you want to impress us, build something that is beautiful, intuitive and easy to debug/test/extend :smiley: .

 Ideally your solution would have some way to run locally and visualize the results in a browser so we can fully analyze the experience and not just the source code.

-# Requirements
-* Your implementation should be in React or vanilla javascript
-* Feel free to use any libraries or frameworks you desire
-# Exercises
+# Choose One Of the following...
 --------------
 ## Exercise A: Creating an offer
 ###  As a hiring manager I want to...